 “I have no desire to steal your eye,” said Perseus.
 “I will give it back to you happily, but I need something from you first.
 I seek the nymphs of the north.
 I am told you know where they dwell.
 Is this true?
 If so, you must tell me now!”

 The Gray Sisters’ relief was palpable.
-“Of course, of course,” said Pephredo, who appeared to be the eldest.
+“Of course, of course,” said Pephredo.
 “Is that all you wish?”
 And she hastily explained how to get there, stumbling over her words in her abject eagerness to please.
 “Now… our eye…”

 Perseus placed the eye in her outstretched hand, then dashed out of the clearing before the Gray Sisters could use it to see their extortionist.
 As he retreated from their campfire, he heard their cries of deliverance transform themselves with astonishing speed back into the usual petulance — whether directed toward him or against one another, he did not know and did not care to find out.

 The shining figure of Hermes suddenly descended before him again from out of the clear night sky.
-Growing accustomed by now to such wonders, Perseus calmly explained to Hermes the Gray Sisters’ directions to the land of the nymphs.
+Growing accustomed by now to such wonders, Perseus calmly repeated the Gray Sisters’ directions to the land of the nymphs.
 The god nodded, and took to the sky again with the mortal in his arms.

 Perseus managed to cut into their propositions of merrymaking and pleasure long enough to explain his mission to them.
 The nymphs showed no sign of surprise — only a modicum of dissatisfaction that he didn’t wish to “linger awhile and enjoy our company.”
-One of them reached into the hollow of a tree and produced three precious objects: a pair of winged sandals which would let their wearer fly like Hermes himself; a cap which would render its wearer as invisible as the night; and a bag of silver with bright tassels of gold which could hold any amount of anything, weightless, inside itself.
+One of them reached into the hollow of a tree and produced three precious objects: a pair of winged sandals which would let their wearer fly like Hermes himself; a cap which would render its wearer invisible; and a bag of silver with bright tassels of gold which could hold any amount of anything, weightless, inside itself.
 “These things are our greatest treasures,” said the nymphs.
-“You may borrow them of us for a short time only, while you have need of them.”
+“You may borrow them for a short time only.”

 Perseus bowed his head in thanks.
-He put on the sandals and the cap, and packed the bag with the ambrosia and nectar they offered him as food and drink, which, he was told, would make him immune to the poison of the serpents on the Gorgons’ heads.
+He put on the sandals and the cap, and packed the bag with the ambrosia and nectar the nymphs gave him, which, he was told, would make him immune to the poison of the serpents on the Gorgons’ heads.
 As soon as he left the nymphs’ glade, Hermes came to him again.
 (The cap of invisibility was of course of no use against a god.)

-Finally, he stood above Medusa.
+At last, he stood above Medusa.
 With a silent prayer to Hermes, Athena, and his father Zeus, he inverted the shield back into a tool of protection on his arm, closed his eyes, drew his sword, whirled in place, and aimed a mighty thrust downward.
 A choked cry and a spray of blood against his leg told him he had struck true.
 He dropped the sword and threw himself on top of the thrashing creature, scrabbling for her head.
-When he found it, he pulled back on the snakes that formed its crown with one hand, heedless of the bites they delivered.
+When he found it, he gripped the snakes with one hand, heedless of the bites they delivered.
 Then he took up his sword again with the other hand and slashed downward where he judged the neck ought to be.
 He felt the head come away even as a spray of hot blood struck him full in the face.

-Medusa’s two sisters were now aroused.
-They leaped toward the commotion with horrible cries, but the cap he wore made him invisible even to their keen eyes.
-Still keeping his eyes tightly shut, he sheathed his sword, thrust his grisly trophy into his magic bag, and sprang for the sky, silently bidding his magic slippers to carry him away.
+Medusa’s two sisters were now awake.
+They leaped toward the commotion with horrible cries, but the cap Perseus wore made him invisible even to their keen eyes.
+Still keeping his own eyes tightly shut, he sheathed his sword, thrust his gruesome trophy into his magic bag, and sprang for the sky, silently bidding his magic slippers to carry him away.
 This they did, swift as thought.
-Only after the cries of the other two Gorgons — first of rage, then of grief and despair — had faded into the night did he dare open his eyes again.
+Only after the cries of the other two Gorgons had faded into the night did he dare open his eyes again.

-Perseus, for his part, flew hither and yon rather aimlessly, snacking on the nectar and ambrosia.
+Meanwhile Perseus had no idea how to find his way back to Seriphos with Polydectes’s hard-won wedding gift.
+He flew hither and yon aimlessly, snacking on the nectar and ambrosia.
 Eventually, he came to the edge of an unknown ocean, where he glimpsed a forlorn figure standing on the bluffs above the shore.
-At first, he believed it to be a finely-sculpted marble statue of a young girl, but, coming closer, he saw its blond locks moving in the wind, and saw tears streaming down from its eyes.
+At first, he believed it to be a finely-sculpted marble statue of a young girl, but, coming closer, he saw its blond locks blowing in the wind, and saw tears streaming down from its eyes.
 The living girl was naked, chained there to a pole, exposed to the elements.
 Perseus was so captivated that he nearly fell out of the sky — for she was beautiful, more beautiful than any nymph to his eyes.
 He knew at once that he had to have her for his wife.

 He alighted near her, doffed his magic cap of invisibility, and approached her gently.
 His recent brushes with the gods had transformed his manner; there was little trace left of the simple country boy he had been when he left Seriphos.
 “Oh, thou, undeserving of these chains, but rather of those by which anxious lovers are mutually united,” he declaimed, “disclose to me thy name, and why thou wearest these chains.”